rgeraldes24/qrysm/tools/exec-voting/README.md

-# eth1voting
+# exec-voting

-This tool can be used to query a Qrysm node to print eth1voting information.
+This tool can be used to query a Qrysm node to print exec-voting information.

 Flags:
 ```